lonnieezell/Bonfire/bonfire/modules/migrations/docs/index.md

 ### Auto-Running Migrations

-Migrations can be set to auto-run when discovered by changing a couple of lines in the <tt>application/config/config.php</tt> file.
+Migrations can be set to auto-run when discovered by changing a couple of lines in the `application/config/config.php` file.
 At the bottom of the file you'll find the following lines.

     $config['migrate.auto_core']  = TRUE;
     $config['migrate.auto_app']   = FALSE;

-<tt>migrate.auto_core</tt>, when set to TRUE, will run a check for new migrations for Bonfire Core on every page load.
+`migrate.auto_core`, when set to TRUE, will run a check for new migrations for Bonfire Core on every page load.

-<tt>migrate.auto_app</tt>, when set to TRUE, will run a check for new migrations for your application-specific migrations on every page load.
+`migrate.auto_app`, when set to TRUE, will run a check for new migrations for your application-specific migrations on every page load.

 These are very handy to have set to TRUE in both Development and Staging/Test environments, but will slow your site down some since they check on every page load.
 It is recommended that Production environments set both of these to FALSE and run your migrations manually or as part of an update script.